-So when I met my husband and heard that he was a computer programmer, I made a whole bunch of fast assumptions about him: must be analytical, must be shy, must not be creative.
+So, when I met my husband and heard that he was a computer programmer, I made a whole bunch of hasty assumptions about him: must be analytical, must be shy, must not be creative.

-Oof, even writing this makes me squirm.
-What a judgemental person I was – and all because I hadn’t realized my own self fully yet.
+Oof!
+Even writing this makes me squirm.
+What a judgmental person I was — and all because I hadn’t fully realized my own self yet.

 We weren’t compatible in careers or hobbies (other than our mutual love for coffee shops), but we were compatible in our values: hard work, ambition and a lack of desire to chase money just for the sake of outward success.

-My husband is still never going to list my favorite hobbies as his and vice versa, but since we’re both naturally curious people and interested in what makes the other tick, we can still share those hobbies and do on a regular basis.
+My husband still never is going to list my favorite hobbies as his and vice versa, but since we’re both naturally curious people and interested in what makes the other tick, we still can share those hobbies and do them on a regular basis.
 It’s a win/win.

-Want even more good news about compatability?
-Studies show that being less compatible can also enable a couple to withstand some of life’s difficulties more easily.
-Live Science discusses a few studies of couples who’ve been married for decades or longer and discovered an interesting benefit of differences in personality (as discovered by University of California’s Robert Levenson):
+Want even more good news about compatibility?
+Studies show that being less compatible also can enable a couple to withstand some of life’s difficulties more easily.
+Live Science discusses a few studies of couples who’ve been married for decades or longer.
+The studies discovered an interesting benefit of differences in personality:

-“…over the long haul, ‘different personalities may provide couples with complementary resources for dealing with life’s challenges,’ Levenson told LiveScience.”
+“Different personalities may provide couples with complementary resources for dealing with life’s challenges.”Robert Levenson, University of California’s

 Alright, this wouldn’t be a dating article if we didn’t talk at least a little bit about desire.
 And since we all want to be desirable to the people we’re attracted to, then it’s pretty important to understand what fuels desire.